Waste Management & Circular Economy in Africa for 2026

 Your 2026 Blueprint: Building a Regenerative Hospitality Operation in Africa Through Circular Principles

-For General Managers, Sustainability Managers, and Operations Directors across African hospitality, moving from a linear disposal model to a circular economy is the defining strategic shift of this decade.
+For General Managers, Sustainability Managers, and Operations Managers across African hospitality, moving from a linear disposal model to a circular economy is the defining strategic shift of this decade.
 This blueprint synthesizes the critical success factors from our Q&A session into a unified and structured framework for execution:

 • Data-Driven Waste Audit - Begin by measuring your baseline: what waste types, in what volumes, are leaving your property?
 This data is non-negotiable for setting targets.